blaxel-templates/template-sales-kpi-reporter/README.md

    ```
 5. **Submit** a Pull Request

-Please make sure to update tests as appropriate and follow the code style of the project.
+Please make sure to update tests as appropriate and follow the TypeScript code style of the project.

-## 🛟 Support
+## 🆘 Support

 If you need help with this template:

 - [Submit an issue](https://github.com/blaxel-templates/template-sales-kpi-reporter/issues) for bug reports or feature requests
 - Visit the [Blaxel Documentation](https://docs.blaxel.ai) for platform guidance
+- Check the [LangGraph Documentation](https://langchain-ai.github.io/langgraph/) for framework-specific help
+- Review the [Qdrant Documentation](https://qdrant.tech/documentation/) for vector database guidance
-- Contact [Blaxel Support](https://blaxel.ai/contact) for additional assistance
+- Join our [Discord Community](https://discord.gg/G3NqzUPcHP) for real-time assistance

 ## 📄 License